matthewellishanson/buzzline-04-hanson/README.md

 1. A basic producer and consumer that exchange information via a dynamically updated file.
 2. A JSON producer and consumer that exchange information via a Kafka topic.
 3. A CSV producer and consumer that exchange information via a different Kafka topic.
+4. A JSON consumer that visualizes sentiment scores from the json producer on scatterplot (I've always loved scatterplots for the full pictures they can paint of a wide range of data points).

 All three applications produce live charts to illustrate the data.